trustedanalytics-ng/platform-tests/README.md

 `--not-tagged` - run only tests which are not tagged with a particular tag `./run_tests.sh -e <domain> --not-tagged long`

-`--proxy` - use proxy address with port, e.g. `--proxy proxy-mu.intel.com:911`.
-If you omit this parameter, requests will use http/https proxy retrieved from system settings.

 `-l` - specify logging level.
 There are 3 logging levels: DEBUG (default), INFO `-l INFO`, WARNING `-l WARNING`.

 `--disable-remote-logger` - Run tests without retrieving logs from remote logger.